This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Once the message has been successfully processed, service B deletes the message from the queue.
 This ensures that the

 from a user.
-For example, if you are building an app that lets users upload images, if you need to process each image
+For example, if you are building an app that lets users upload images, and you need to process each image

-(e.g., create copies of the image in different sizes for web, mobile, thumbnail previews, etc.), you may want to do
+(e.g., create copies of the image in different sizes for web, mobile, and thumbnail previews), you may want to do

 image on a file server and adds a message to a queue with the location of the image.
-Later on, a separate consumer
+Later, a separate consumer

 process reads the message from the queue, downloads the image from the file server, processes the image, and when it’s